kkk0908/MultipleCSVFilesUpload/README.md

-# MultipleCSVFilesUpload

-The sample task has the following requirements:
+# Multiple CSV Files Upload

+Functionalities:-
-An input is required to be developed which will accept only ‘.csv’ file types.
+1. Accept only ‘.csv’ file types.
-On selecting a file, it should be added to the file upload section.
+2. It should be added to the file upload section.
-Users can add multiple .csv files.
+3. Can be added multiple .csv files.
-Once added, you need to load the files to a Node.js server as soon as the user clicks the  submit button.
+4. Once added, load the files to a Node.js server as soon as the user clicks the submit button.
-Once uploaded, show a popup that the file was uploaded with a button which will open a modal which will show the list of files.
-User can select a file and view its data which will be fetched from the server.
+5. Once uploaded, show a popup that the file was uploaded with a button that will open a modal that will show the list of files.
+6. Users can select a file and view its data which will be fetched from the server.
-Once the fetching is completed, you need to store the data in redux and display the parsed file data in the following way:
+7. Once the fetching is completed, you need to store the data in state and display the parsed file data in the following way:

-A Tabular Display where all the data of the file is shown in the form of a table.
+* A Tabular Display where all the data of the file is shown in the form of a table.

-The table can optionally have the following functionality:
-Sorting for every column ( ascending/descending ).
+* The table should have Sorted for every column ( ascending/descending ).

-User should be able to upload files again overwriting the existing data by clicking on the button labelled ‘Choose another file’.
+* Users should be able to upload files again overwriting the existing data by clicking on the button labeled ‘Choose another file’.

-Add a download button to download the file from the server.
+* Add a download button to download the file from the server.

+Used Technologies : Reactjs, Nodejs, Expressjs